 Are you considering amalgam filling removal, whether for cosmetic or health reasons?
 Removing mercury fillings is potentially dangerous, so read the arguments for and against replacing silver fillings with white composite ones before you decide what to do.

-We hope this information empowers you to make the right choice for your dental needs!
+We hope this information empowers you to make the right choice for your restorative dentistry needs!

 Table of contents